djwooten/academic-kickstart/content/authors/admin/_index.md

   url: "http://www.phys.psu.edu/people/dzw347"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include mathematical modeling in systems biology, plants, cancer and drug synergy.
+bio: I am a mathematical and computational systems biologist doing research at the interface of theory and data.
+I have applied my work in cancer, plants, and yeast.

 interests:
 - Systems and Network Biology